IIIF/api/source/presentation/4.0/model.md

 ### position
 {: #position}

-It is important to be able to position the body of an Annotation within the Container's space that the annotation also targets.
-For example, a description of part of an image in a Canvas should be positioned such that it does not obscure the image region itself and labels to be displayed as part of a Scene should not be rendered such that the text is hidden by the three dimensional geometry of the model.
+The `position` property conveys to the client the position at which the body of an Annotation should be rendered within the Container's space.
+For example, a description of part of an image in a Canvas should be positioned such that it does not obscure the image region itself and labels to be displayed as part of a Scene should not be rendered such that the text is hidden by the three-dimensional geometry of the model.
 If this property is not supplied, then the client should do its best to ensure the content is visible to the user.
 The body resource _MUST_ be either a Textual Body or a Specific Resource.

 The value of this property _MUST_ be a JSON object conforming to the Specific Resource pattern of the Web Annotation Model.
 The Specific Resource _MUST_ have a `source` property that refers to a Container, and a `selector` that describes a point or region within the Container.